klzgrad/naiveproxy/README.md

 ## Setup

 The `naive` binary functions as both the client and the server.
 Naive client can be run as `./naive --proxy=https://user:pass@domain.example`, which accepts SOCKS5 traffic at port 1080 and proxies it via `domain.example` as HTTP/2 traffic.
-Naive server can be run as `./naive --listen=http://127.0.0.1:8080` behind the frontend.
+Naive server can be run as `./naive --listen=http://127.0.0.1:8080` behind the frontend as a regular HTTP proxy.
 You can also store the parameters in `config.json` and `./naive` will detect it automatically.

 For details on setting up the server part [Frontend → Naive (server)], see [Server Setup](https://github.com/klzgrad/naiveproxy/wiki/Server-Setup).